DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 We can specify them on the command line when submitting our job, like the following.
 Our job is very short running, so let's just give it a maximum wall time of 1 minute:

 ```
+>##Slurm in DiRAC
+>In DiRAC we do not use your username when submitting a job to Slurm.
+We generally use a project code instead.
+This is because each project is given an allocation of time on one or more of our services, and to track that allocation we need to use the project code.
+{: .Info}

 $ sbatch --account=yourAccount --partition=cosma7 --time=00:01:00 example-job.sh
 ```
 {: .language-bash}